sakundi/sakundi-docs/docs/docs/user-section/why-zikuani.md

 # Why do I need Zikuani?

-## 🛑 The Problem with Traditional KYC and other identity systems
+## 🛑 The Problem with Traditional KYC and Other Identity Systems

 - 📸 Onboarding is slow and invasive (selfie + document) → high abandonment
 - 🕵️ Fraud risk: fake documents, synthetic identities, deepfakes